eclipse/openvsx/doc/development.md

 ### Setup locally on MacOS

-- Set up postgresql using homebrew
+- Set up postgreSQL using Homebrew

   - brew install postgresql@12

-  - Use "postgres –V" to check if it is the correct version
+  - Use `postgres –V` to check if it is the correct version

   - brew services start postgresql@12

-  - From the terminal, run the command "createdb postgres" (NOT inside psql)
+  - From the terminal, run the command `createdb postgres` (NOT inside `psql`)

-  - "psql –d postgres" to enter the database
+  - `psql –d postgres` to enter the database

   - CREATE ROLE gitpod with LOGIN PASSWORD 'gitpod';

   - Using \d to display all tables and relations, now empty

-- Make sure using the correct java version
+- Make sure the correct Java version is being used

-  -Download java 11 if not yet downloaded yet
+  -Download Java 11 if you don't have it already

-  - Run the command "/usr/libexec/java_home –V" to see your matching java virtual machines
+  - Run the command `/usr/libexec/java_home –V` to see your matching Java virtual machines

-  - Pick java 11 accordingly
+  - Pick Java 11 accordingly

   - export JAVA_HOME='/usr/libexec/java_home –v 11.0.18'

-  - Run "java –version" to check if it's now running java 11
+  - Run `java –version` to check if Java 11 is indeed being used

   - https://stackoverflow.com/questions/21964709/how-to-set-or-change-the-default-java-jdk-version-on-macos

-- Set up elasticsearch using docker
+- Set up Elasticsearch using Docker

-- Download docker desktop from https://www.docker.com/
+- Download Docker Desktop from https://www.docker.com/

-- Download the elasticsearch image from docker hub and enable it in the docker desktop
+- Download the Elasticsearch image from Docker Hub and enable it in the Docker Desktop

 ### Run the application